hotkit/fost-dev/README.markdown

 * push -- Push all projects back up to GitHub.
 If no libraries are included then it just pushes the `fost-dev` code.
 * stable -- Merge the develop branches into master and push back to GitHub.
 * test -- Build the projects and run all of their tests.

+## Examples ##

+Get latest code and run all builds and tests on Ubuntu Saucy

+    ./dev fost saucy clone test